Chicken Fajita Ring, Low Carb, THM, and Gluten-Free

 Roll out your dough between two greased pieces of wax paper until you have a fairly large circle It is important to get the dough rolled out large enough to cut out about 12 nice-sized triangles with a pizza cutter.

 Your triangles should be similar to the shape of crescent rolls.
 Rolling the dough out too thin will make it difficult to work with the triangles later when assembling.
 The triangles will break easily if too thin.

 As your ring starts to develop take your fingers and press the overlapping dough down to make sure it stays together while baking.
 When you have completed your ring add your filling to the ring by placing it on top of the wide overlapping ends.

-Lastly slowing start folding the skinny ends of the triangles over the filling towards the center.
+Lastly slowly start folding the skinny ends of the triangles over the filling towards the center.
 Try to press the ends under the rings so they will stay when baked.

 Brush the top of the ring with melted butter and place it into a preheated oven.
 Bake for 25-30 minutes and let it stand 10 minutes before cutting to serve.

 I like to serve mine with a little lettuce and a sprinkle of no sugar added salsa.
 This recipe is so delicious and is still wonderful even warmed up as leftovers!